zhengjilai/Raft-based-Distributed-Lock/README.md

 Acquirement timeout is the maximum blocking time before the client "give up".
 Expire (lease) can be set optionally when acquiring a DLock (unit: ms), 2500 ms by default.

-- **FIFO DLock Acquirement**.
+- **FIFO DLock Acquirement Queue**.
-Our service follows the paradigm of FIFO for acquirement.
+Our service follows the paradigm of FIFO queue for acquirement.
 For example, an occupied lock is being acquired by client A, B, and C (ordered by their first acquiring time).
 When the lock is released, client A will definitely own the lock other than B and C, as long as client A is still acquiring the lock.